replicatedhq/kots.io/content/kots-cli/admin-console/generate-manifests.md

 weight: 90130
 ---

-If you’d rather use kubectl or another workflow to deploy to a cluster, run `kots admin-console generate-manifests` to create a directory on the workstation containing the KOTS Admin Console manifests.
-This workflow enables additional customization of the Admin Console before deploying.
+Running this command will create a directory on the workstation containing the KOTS Admin Console manifests.
+These assets can be used to deploy KOTS to a cluster through other workflows, such as kubectl, to provide additional customization of the Admin Console before deploying.

 ### Usage
 ```bash
 kubectl kots admin-console generate-manifests [flags]
 ```

-* _Provide `[flags]` according to the table below_
+This command supports the following flags:

 | Flag | Type | Description |
 |:-----|------|-------------|